ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 You store snippets in text files with the `.snippets` extension.
 The file's base name (as in `base-name.snippets`) determines which Vim `filetype` the snippets apply to.
 For example, snippets inside the file `tex.snippets` would apply to files with `filetype=tex`.
 Want certain snippets to apply globally to *all* file types?
 No problem---put global snippets in the file `all.snippets`, which is covered towards the bottom of `:help UltiSnips-how-snippets-are-loaded`.

 By default, UltiSnips expects your `.snippet` files to live in directories called `UltiSnips`, which, if you wanted, you could place anywhere in your Vim `runtimepath`.
-The snippet directory name is controled with the the global variable `g:UltiSnipsSnippetDirectories`.
-If, addition to `UltiSnips`, you wanted (for example) `MySnippets` to be a valid snippet directory, you would use the Vimscript
+The snippet directory name is controlled with the the global variable `g:UltiSnipsSnippetDirectories`.
+If, in addition to `UltiSnips`, you wanted (for example) `MySnippets` to be a valid snippet directory, you would use the Vimscript
 ```
  let g:UltiSnipsSnippetDirectories=["UltiSnips", "MySnippets"]
 ```